isomerpages/sciencecentre-emag/pages/Exploring Spacetech.md

 his journey growing up in Malawi to completing his engineering PhD at Nanyang Technological University in Singapore.
-Along the way, Christopher talks about the awe-inspiring vastness of the universe, the importance of reuseable satellites, and shares his vision of the future of space exploration.&nbsp;</p>
+Along the way, Christopher talks about the awe-inspiring vastness of the universe, the importance of reuseable satellites, and his vision of the future of space exploration.&nbsp;</p>
 <h4><strong>Listen to the Full Episode</strong></h4>
 <p>Available on: <a href="https://bit.ly/voiddeckspotify" rel="noopener nofollow" target="_blank"><u>Spotify</u></a>,
 <a href="https://bit.ly/voiddeckapplepodcasts" rel="noopener nofollow" target="_blank"><u>Apple Podcasts </u>